-These results may be due to the competition for space and nutrients, parasitism, production enzymes, volatile and non-volatile metabolites or combinations of these mechanisms.
+These results may be due to the competition for space and nutrients, parasitism, production enzymes, volatile and non-volatile of or metabolites combinations of these mechanisms.
 The growth-promoting activity may be due to the solubilisation and sequestration of inorganic plant nutrients, production of unidentified growth promoting chemicals or by the N2 fixing activity of the Bradyrhizobium.